LTUC/amman-dotnet-401d2/Curriculum/Class06/Resources/Interfaces.md

 # Interfaces

 Interfaces tell a class what it can do.
-This means that when you visually see an interface **implemented** onto a class, that means that the class you are looking at has an obligation to fullfill the requirements listed in the interface.
+This means that when you visually see an interface **implemented** onto a class, that means that the class you are looking at has an obligation to fulfill the requirements listed in the interface.

 The obligation that the class has extends out to all of the properties and methods that the interface defines.
-When implemetning an interface, the class must, no exceptions, implement each of those items defined in the interface.
+When implementing an interface, the class must, no exceptions, implement each of those items defined in the interface.
 If you choose not too...the compiler will error and you will be unable to continue.